 - A student with a major in any school or department may pursue this certificate and develop a personalized plan of study in cooperation with an advisor in the Melikian Center.

-- For more information, including a certificate map with a list of language and elective courses, click here; if you have any questions, contact Irina Levin at firstname.lastname@example.org.
+- If you have any questions, contact Irina Levin at firstname.lastname@example.org.